 Phantom has the most polished consumer-facing interface of the three.
 The wallet is designed around simplicity: large buttons, clear token balances, and an activity feed that shows your transaction history in plain language.
 Swaps, sends, and staking are all accessible from the main screen.

 The learning curve is minimal.
 New users can set up a wallet, receive SOL, and start swapping tokens within minutes.
 Phantom has invested heavily in making crypto feel approachable, and it shows.
-The downside is that some advanced features are buried or simplified to the point where power users want more control.
+The downside is that some advanced features are buried or simplified to the point where power users want more control — our dedicated Phantom wallet guide digs into the setup, swaps, and hidden features most users never find.

 Solflare